HDest-Community/ZRadarHD/README.md

-### Notes
+### What does it do?
 ---
-- The radar item can spawn either in backpacks or be found randomly in the wild in place of computer area maps.
+- It makes ZRadar require a physical item in order to work.
+The item can spawn either in backpacks or be found randomly in the wild in place of computer area maps.